August 18th, 2018

 Back To Basics – 3M Strategy September 2018

 The second half of this course (Sunday) will teach you how to position yourself in your current practice or community as a pelvic health practitioner, understanding and maximizing your referral sources.
 There are FREE marketing resources offered upon completion.
 You will be taught how to increase your revenues by 20% with practical strategies.
 You are guaranteed to generate at least 2 new patients from this course.
+You will also be taught how to improve your patient retention.

 Upon completion of this course, the participant will understand: